You can also downoad c copy of the updated handbook below.

 - To promote the retention of Kids’ Stuff staff, employees will be given first priority for childcare space.

 - Families who currently have a child enrolled will be given second priority when placing siblings.
-If a family has more than one child attending on a full-time basis, a discount of 10% will apply to the lowest full-time rate.

 - Full time registration will be given third priority.

 Waitlist priorities render the waitlist fluid.
 This means that a new child on the waitlist who qualifies as a priority, may move a child who was previously first, further down on the list.